Cross-Dock Door Design under Uncertainty: A two-stage DRO-based lower- and upper-bounding scheme: Conclusions and future research agenda

-\section{Acknowledgments}
+\textbf{Acknowledgments}

-The authors wish to express their thanks to Antonio Alonso-Ayuso, Juan Francisco Monge, Domingo Morales and Leandro Pardo for fruitful discussions on the ambiguity set generation and modeling.
+The authors wish to express their thanks to Antonio Alonso-Ayuso, Juan Francisco Monge, Domingo Morales and Leandro Pardo for fruitful discussions on the generation of the ambiguity set.

 This research has been partially supported by the projects RTI2018-094269-B-I00 and PID2021-122640OB-I00 (L.F.
-Escudero), Grant PID2023-147410NB-100 funded by MCIN/AEI/ 10.13039/501100011033 and by ERDF/EU and Grupo de Investigaci\'on EOPT (IT-1494-22) from the Basque Government (M.A.
+Escudero), Grant PID2023-147410NB-100 funded by MCIN/AEI/10.13039/ 501100011033 and by ERDF/EU and Grupos de Investigaci\'on EOPT (IT-1494-22) and MOMASA (IT-2072-26) from the Basque Government (M.A.
 Gar\'in and A. Unzueta).